iTofu/LCBannerView/README.md

 * **Advise** for run demo:

-  You should comment out the Block code or Delegate code in demo code, it will help you read code more clearly.
+  You should comment out one of the Block code or Delegate code in demo code, it will help you read code more clearly.

-  See more below.
+  See below two points for more information.

 * Block: (`@optional`)